Klaryce/FinalYearProject/README.md

 (3) Implemented the new composition which handles processes pre-calculation in a new way.
 It only pre-calculates the binary compositions of basic relations so that the matrix is 13 by 13 instead of 2^13 by 2^13 in the original version.

-(4) Proposed the new crossover operator (crossConsC and crossConsD).
+(4) Proposed new crossover operators (crossConsC and crossConsD).
 A new parameter -c is introduced to control crossConsC.

 	a).
 Both are modified based on crossConsB.